Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 two methods in order to get more reliable candidates.
 First one is using `TranstermHP <http://transterm.cbcb.umd.edu/>`_.
 The other one is detect the specific secondary structure between converging pairs
-of transcripts and CDSs. ``ANNOgesic`` can also compare with coverages in order to generate the terminators which has coverage significant decreasing.
+of transcripts and CDSs. ``ANNOgesic`` can also compare with coverages in order to generate the terminators which has coverage significant decrease.

 - Pre-required tools and files